canonical/charming-actions/upload-charm/README.md

 # canonical/charming-actions/upload-charm

 This action is used to upload a charm to charmhub.io.

+> ### ⚠️ File Resource
+>
+> When uploading a charm with file resources, the most recent
+> resource will be attached to the release.
+If you want to use a
+> newer resource, you'll have to upload this **prior** to
+> running the action.

 ## Usage